Realgar/Indigo naturalis

 Realgar/Indigo naturalis (RIF), also known as Compound Huangdai (复方黄黛), is a medication used to treat acute promyelocytic leukemia.
 Effectiveness appears similar to arsenic trioxide.
 It is generally used together with all-trans-retinoic acid (ATRA).
 It is taken by mouth.

 Side effects may include abdominal pain and rash.
 It is made up of a combination of realgar (tetra-arsenic tetra-sulfide), Indigo naturalis, root of Salvia miltiorrhiza, and root of Pseudostellaria heterophylla.
 It works by breaking down the cancer protein retinoic acid receptor alpha.
 The main active ingredients according to NCI are tetraarsenic tetrasulfide (realgar), indirubin (from the indigo) and tanshinone IIA (from the Salvia).

 Realgar-Indigo naturalis was developed in the 1980s and approved for medical use in China in 2009.
 It is on the World Health Organization's List of Essential Medicines.
-It is made in China and was originally a herbal remedy.
+It is made in China and was originally formulated as a Chinese patent medicine.
 It is not approved in either the United States or Europe as of 2019.
 A year of treatment costs 60,000 Chinese yuan, as of 2017.